 Crock Pot shrimp boil is a great way to steam your favorite Southern dish!
-Seafood, corn, potatoes, sausage and Old Bay cooked to perfection.
+Seafood, corn, potatoes, sausage and Old Bay cooked to perfection every time.
+You can make this with large fresh, defrosted, or frozen raw shrimp to make this.

 Do you love this mixture when you visit your favorite restaurant.
 You can totally make a Crock Pot shrimp boil at home to perfection too.
 Using all of your favorite bold ingredients and seasonings you just throw it all in, stir and let it cook for a few hours.
 Then enjoy this easy Crockpot recipe with your family. (affiliate links present)